4 Tips for Chairing in a High Functioning Board

 The performance of the Chair is often central to the success of a business.
 The Chair summons the collective board thinking of the board.
 The board works with the CE and signs off on the strategy.
 The board monitors and supports the CEO and management as it executes that strategy and maintains health of the business throughout the year.
 The Chair is the conductor and coach to solicit the optimal performance from the orchestra.

-Here are 3 areas of consideration for leading as the Chair.
+Here are 4 areas of consideration for leading as Chair of the Board.

 Championing tone from the top

 - Leading companies champion the creation and sharing of their values.
 Values engage stakeholders and guide employees on how to respond to certain often ambiguous situations.
 The Chair ensures that the values are clear.
 This creates long term worth through trust;

 - The shareholders of the company approve directors on a regular [often 3 yearly] cycle.
 The directors led by the Chairperson of the board, the board of directors usually seek a skills-based team.
 The Chair seeks and encourages a diverse set of individuals that can position the company to meet the market opportunity;

 - An important trait of the Chair is in encouraging all participants (board and management) to share their opinions.
 By nature, some people are more confident in sharing their thoughts.
 Others will speak when they feel they have something to add.
 Ensuring all advice is tabled is an important skill to allow the best decision for the company;

 - A Board Chair with exemplary board leadership will facilitate rather than dominate the conversation.
 Board Chair responsibilities include working with the CEO on the Agenda to ensure that the meeting covers areas of importance.
 At the end of the discussion directors will often have to listen carefully for the Chair’s opinion in the summing up.

 Communicate clearly and regularly